4 O'Clock Club: Series 2 (2013)

-In the second series, Nathan leaves Elmsbury to go to scotland and new music teacher Dexter Harris (Jason Callender) joins the school.
+In the second series, Nathan leaves Elmsbury to go to Scotland and new music teacher Dexter Harris (Jason Callender) joins the school.
 Dexter becomes Josh and his mother's new lodger, taking Josh's room as a result.
 As such, Josh hates Dexter through much of the series, until he finally accepts his presence and labels him as an "honorary Carter brother".
 The series also featured Crispin Bell (Simon Lowe) as the new headmaster, who replaces Byron, and proved to be far stricter than Byron.
 Mr Bell was a brutal enemy of Josh and Dexter for the remainder of the series.
-Issac (Layton Blake) made a guest and a 1st appearance in Series 2 Episode 1 but his name wasn't confirmed and the credits say "Fowlmere Josh".
+Isaac (Layton Blake) made a guest and a 1st appearance in Series 2 Episode 1 but his name wasn't confirmed and the credits say "Fowlmere Josh".
 Josh is 14 in this season.

 Series 3 (2013–2014)

 The third series featured Nathan's proposal and marriage to Melanie Poppy (Laura Aikman), who both departed the series, and Josh is forced to share his room with his annoying younger cousin, Nero (Akai).
 When the school burns down due to an issue with candles, Elmsbury is merged with another school, Fowlmere Manor, renaming the school Elmsmere Manor as of the fourth episode of the third series.
 Molly, Ryan and Miss Andress (until episode 13) do not appear in the rest of the series and attend a new school off-screen, known as Gosset High with Miss Anita Andress as the Headteacher of Gosset High.

 Due to the merger, several new characters joined the series in episode three, these were PE teacher Mr Nunn (Dan Wright), Miss Parkwood (Sophia Di Martino) and pupils in Nero's year; Eli Grant (Daniel Kerr), Owen Garland (Lewis Brindley), Fleur Murphy (Chloe Davison) and Eleesha Rahad (Grace McIntosh).
 Sally Ann Matthews also joined the cast as headteacher Aine O'Brien and a pupil in Josh's year: Isaac Rodgers (Layton Blake) who is now part of the main cast.
 The series also has Bebe Johnson who is the secretary for Elmsmere Manor as well as the mother of Nero.